SmartterHealth/Virtual-Rounding/README.md

 Each patient room will have an associated Office 365 account, with only Microsoft Teams and Exchange Online licensing applied.
 Custom Teams Policies will be applied to the accounts to limit the capabilities within the Teams application &amp; meetings, including:

-    Disable Chat
+- Disable Chat
-    Disable Calling
+- Disable Calling
-    Disable Organization browsing
+- Disable Organization browsing
-    Disable Meeting &amp; Live Event creation
+- Disable Meeting &amp; Live Event creation
-    Disable Discovery of Private Teams
+- Disable Discovery of Private Teams
-    Disable Installation/Adding Apps
+- Disable Installation/Adding Apps
-    Disable Installation/Adding Apps
+- Disable Installation/Adding Apps
-    Hide all apps except Calendar
+- Hide all apps except Calendar
-    Disable Meeting Features: Meet Now, Cloud Recording, Transcription, Screen Sharing, PowerPoint Sharing, Whiteboard, Shared Notes, Anonymous user admission, Meeting Chat
+- Disable Meeting Features: Meet Now, Cloud Recording, Transcription, Screen Sharing, PowerPoint Sharing, Whiteboard, Shared Notes, Anonymous user admission, Meeting Chat

  Each patient room will have an ongoing Teams meeting running for a long period of time (months or longer), and that meeting will be reused for that room as patients flow in and out of rooms.
-A previous version of this guide said to create new meetings every 24 hours, but that has been found to not be necessary.
+As noted in the known limitations, there is a 24 hour client timeout; please see that section for guidance.

 Care providers will not be directly invited to any meetings, but instead have access to a Team or Teams with a list of meetings pinned as a tab (from SharePoint).
 Providers will be able to join a Patient Room meeting via the Join URL hyperlink in the list.